gurbyz/power-wheel-card/power-wheel-card/README.md

 Features of the custom power-wheel-card:
 * Displays the three values (solar, grid and home) in 'a wheel'.
 * Has different views for showing power values and showing energy values: the *power view* and the *energy view*.
 The initial view can be set.
 Click the unit to switch between views.
+* Calculates the current power that you nett consume from the grid: grid power.
+  Input for the calculation is the consumed grid power and the produced grid power.
 * Calculates the current power that your home is consuming: home power.
-  Input for the calculation is the (produced) solar power and the (consumed or produced) grid power.
+  Input for the calculation is the (produced) solar power and the consumed and produced grid power.
+* Calculates the energy that you nett did consume from the grid: grid energy.
+  Input for the calculation is the consumed grid energy and the produced grid energy.
 * Calculates the energy that your home is consuming: home energy.
-  Input for the calculation is the (produced) solar energy and the (consumed or produced) grid energy.
+  Input for the calculation is the (produced) solar energy and the consumed and produced grid energy.
 * Displays the transition between these powers as arrows.
 (In *power view* only.)
   E.g. if your solar power panels produce power, the arrow from solar to home turns active.
   And if your solar power panels produce enough power to deliver some back to the grid, the arrow from solar to grid turns active.